Rosewood History

 1946 20th June – The Recreation Footwear Factory commenced operations in John Street.

-1948 14th April – At a meeting of citizens in the Rosewood Farmers’ Hall, it was decided to form a Rosewood Chamber of Commerce.
+1948 14th April – A meeting of citizens in the Rosewood Farmers’ Hall on decided to form a Rosewood Chamber of Commerce.

 1949 29th January – Rosewood Shire was incorporated into Moreton Shire.